Have you searched for a complete tutorial on the “WordPress search system”? You’ve reached the most relevant result for your query.

 So the last tip that I want to share is to enable search tracking in Google Analytics.
 You can find it under Admin → All Website Data → View Settings.

 For an in-depth configuration guide, you can check out Google’s support article by clicking here.

 By allowing Google Analytics to track the data for the searches made by users you get to know the following:

 - What is attracting visitors to your site?

-- Search terms for which you failed to provide content, answers, solutions to your audience.
+- Search terms for which you failed to provide content, answers, and solutions to your audience.

 - What type of content gets searched the most?